JosephGyegyiri/Xview2-Geotiff2Png/README.md

 Hence this code

 #How to use
+NB: intall OpenCv, numpy, rasterio and its dependencies
 1. provide the folder path to your imageries
 2. privide the output path and let the code do the rest